Epistemic-Me/.github/profile/README.md

 #### 📦 TypeScript SDK

-### Philsophy "Plug-ins"

-Opening the door to any contributor who has a philosophy of how to enact change.

-- [Dialectic Strategies](https://github.com/Epistemic-Me/Dialectic-Strategies/tree/main) that enable anyone to write a "plug-in" to Epistemic Me.
-This includes philosophers, scientists, helath practioners, and more.
-- Tools to generate Dialectic Strategies based off of past work like Blogs, Podcasts, etc.

 Official TypeScript/JavaScript toolkit:

 - [Typescript-SDK](https://github.com/Epistemic-Me-Org/Typescript-SDK)
 - Frontend integrations
 - Real-time dialectic processing
 - Belief system visualization

+### Epistemic "Plug-ins"

+Opening the door to any contributor who has a philosophy of how to enact change.

+- [Dialectic Strategies](https://github.com/Epistemic-Me/Dialectic-Strategies/tree/main) that enable anyone to write a "plug-in" to Epistemic Me.
+This includes philosophers, scientists, helath practioners, and more.
+- [Tools](https://github.com/Epistemic-Me/Epistemic-CLI) to generate Dialectic Strategies based off of past work like Blogs, Podcasts, etc.

 ## Key Features